yuvalmGS/gigaspaces-wiki-jekyll/xap97net/multi-site-replication-over-the-wan.markdown

 # Filtering Replication Between Gateways

 In some cases, there can be data that should not be replicated between the sites but should still be replicated locally to the backup or a mirror service.
 Hence, specifying the object is not replicated does not fit.
 Since a replication channel to a gateway is like any other replication channel, a custom [Replication Filter|XAP95:Cluster Replication Filters] at the source space can be used to filter the relevant data from being sent to the target gateway.
 This filtering should be based on the replication target name in order to identify that the replication filter is called for the correct outgoing replication to the gateway.
-{refer}For full details and example please refer to [Replication Gateway Filtering|XAP95:Replication Gateway Filtering]{refer}
+{% refer %}For full details and example please refer to [Replication Gateway Filtering|XAP95:Replication Gateway Filtering]{% endrefer %}

 # Bootstrap One Site From Another Site

 Bootstrapping a site from another site is a process in which one site space is starting fresh and it is being populated with the data of another site space.
 This can be useful after a very long disconnection where the replication redo-log in the source spaces that replicates to this site was dropped due to breaching capacity limitations, and the disconnected site should start fresh.
 Other reasons may be an explicit planned downtime due-to some maintenance of one site which lead to a complete system bootstrap once restarted.
-{refer}For full details of how to enable the bootstrap mechanism refer to [Replication Gateway Bootstrapping Process|Replication Gateway Bootstrapping Process]{refer}
+{% refer %}For full details of how to enable the bootstrap mechanism refer to [Replication Gateway Bootstrapping Process|Replication Gateway Bootstrapping Process]{% endrefer %}

 {% comment %}